A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: A Generative Model for Software Dependency Graphs

 \subsubsection{Protocol}

-To address this question, we first run a parameter optimization (see below) for each model (\algoshortname\ and Baxter \& Frean) on all programs of our dataset (see Table~\ref{table:programs}).
+To address this question, we first run a parameter optimization (see below) for each model (\algoshortname\ and Baxter \& Frean) on all programs of our dataset (see Table~\ref{table:maxkstable}).
 Then, we generate 30 synthetic graphs with each model, using the best parameters found for fitting each program.
-Finally, we compute the inverse cumulative degree distribution of each graph and we calculate the fitness value according to its $\maxksoperator$ value defined by Equation~\eqref{formula:ksmaxvalue}.
+Finally, we compute the inverse cumulative degree distribution of each graph and we compute the fitness value according to its $\maxksoperator$ value defined by Equation~\eqref{formula:ksmaxvalue}.

+\textbf{Error metric.} To statistically determine which model generates the closest graph to the true one, we compare the Kolmogorov-Smirnov statistic $K$ (as presented on section \ref{section:ksstat}) for in-degree and out-degree cumulative degree distribution of the generated graph $\mathcal{G}$ and the real graph $\mathcal{R}$.
+For this purpose, we define the $\maxksoperator$ function, as shown in Equation~(\ref{formula:ksmaxvalue}), which is the maximum between the two Kolmogorov-Smirnov distances: the distance $K_{\mathcal{R}_{in}, \mathcal{G}_{in}}$ between the in-degree cumulative distribution of the artificial graph $\mathcal{G}_{in}$ and the real one $\mathcal{R}_{in}$, and likewise for the out-degree distribution (resp.\@ $K_{\mathcal{R}_{in}, \mathcal{G}_{out}}$, $\mathcal{G}_{out}$, $\mathcal{R}_{out}$).

+Combining in-degree and out-degree distributions is necessary because both distributions are intimately related to each other: considering only the in-degree distribution or the out-degree distribution would be meaningless as a good in-degree distribution does not necessarily involve a good out-degree distribution, and vice-versa. $\maxksoperator$ is a measure of error and we aim at minimizing it (the lower the better).

-To evaluate whether a generative model is good, we use the Kolmogorov-Smirnov statistic \cite{GibbonsNonparametric2014} to compare artificial degree distributions with real ones.
-To determine the best values of $\probgnc$ and $\probdouble$ to generate graphs as close as possible to real ones, we perform a grid-search of the space of parameters.
+\textbf{Parameter optimization.} To determine the best values of $\probgnc$ and $\probdouble$ to generate graphs as close as possible to real ones, we perform a grid-search of the space of parameters, trying each value for $\probgnc$ and $\probdouble$ between 0 and 1 with a step of 0.1.
 For each parameter value, we generate 30 graphs.
 Then, we use the $K$ statistic to assess the fitness between the true graph and the generated one.
-The graph with the smallest $K$ value is the one that looks like real data the most.
+The graph with the smallest $K$ value is the one that is mostly similar to the real graph.